rcj9719/Procedural-Lsystems/README.md

 to use ray marching to generate an interesting background, but trying to raymarch an entire L-system will take too long to render!

+## Alternate Homework Assignment

+- Design a plant.
+Use at least 6 grammar rules (arbitrary number chosen for complexity)
+- Your plant should have flowers, fruits, leaves or something that is not just branches
+- Your plant must be rendered nicely, no wireframe or naked gray lambert

+Submission:
+- An ACTUAL readme describing your design process for the plant grammar
+- Images of a few nice renders of your output

 ## Base Code
 The provided code is very similar to that of homework 1, with the same camera and GUI layout.
 Additionally, we have provided you with a `Mesh` class that, given a filepath, will construct VBOs describing the vertex positions, normals, colors, uvs, and indices for any `.obj` file.
 The provided code also uses instanced rendering to draw a single square 10,000 times at different locations and with different colors; refer to the Assignment Requirements section for more details on instanced rendering.
 Farther down this README, we have also provided some example code snippets for setting up hash map structures in TypeScript.